 This is a project initiated by three residents of the Sam Hughes midtown neighborhood: Denice Blake, Betty Guarraia, and Susan Peters.
 In an effort to meet our objective to spend a small amount of the resources from the biennual home tour, we first came up with four guiding principles that would ultimately benefit midtown neighborhoods: high visibility, aesthetic appeal, education, and collaboration.
 To meet those objectives, we have selected Himmel Park Library for external beautification.

 Why this project?

-The Sam Hughes Neighborhood Association says THANK YOU MEMBERS for your support
+The Sam Hughes Neighborhood Association says THANK YOU MEMBERS for your support.

 The Sam Hughes Neighborhood Association says THANK YOU to the following Deals and Discounts participants for their participation in this year's annual event.

-The Sam Hughes Neighborhood Association says THANK YOU to the Tucson High Magnet School Orchestra and their director Cayce Miners.
-Click here to make a tax-credit donation.
+The Sam Hughes Neighborhood Association says "THANK YOU" to the Tucson High Magnet School Orchestra and their director Cayce Miners.
+Download their Pdf file , then make a tax-credit donation to Tucson High Orchestra.
 They appreciate every dollar!

 We hope you had fun and we look forward to seeing you soon!

 Sam Hughes Neighborhood Association Board of Directors